-Three Months H Ended N farch 31, (\$ in millions) 2021 2020 Net income (loss) \$ (33.9) \$ (5.9) Add (less): Expense (benefit) from income taxes 49.7 (0.4) Add: Interest expense, net 6.5 24.5 Add: Loss on debt extinguishment 5.9 2.2 Add (less): Other expense (income), net ^(a) (0.2) (0.1) Income (loss) from operations 28.0 20.3 Add: Impact of fair value adjustments to acquired unearned revenue ^(b) 0.6 1.4 Add: Amortization of acquired technology 6.7 5.6 Add: Amortization of other acquired intangibles 4.8 4.6 Add: Equity-based compensation 18.1 11.3 Add: Restructuring and transaction-related expenses ^(c) 4.4 2.9 Add: Integration costs and acquisition-related expenses ^(d) 3.4 3.0 Adjusted Operating Income \$ 66.1 \$ 49.1 Less: Interest expense, net (6.5) (24.5) Less (add): Other expense (income), net, excluding TRA liability remeasurement (benefit) expense 0.2 0.1 Add (less): Benefit (expense) from income taxes (49.7) 0.4 Less: Tax impacts of adjustments to net income (loss) 40.6 (4.9) Adjusted Net Income \$ 50.7 \$ 20.2
+Three Months Ended March 31,

+(\$ in millions) 2021 2020

+Net income (loss) \$ (33.9) \$

+Add (less): Expense (benefit) from income taxes 49.7

+Add: Interest expense, net 6.5

+Add: Loss on debt extinguishment 5.9

+Add (less): Other expense (income), net ^(a) (0.2)

+Income (loss) from operations 28.0

+Add: Impact of fair value adjustments to acquired unearned revenue ^(b) 0.6

+Add: Amortization of acquired technology 6.7

+Add: Amortization of other acquired intangibles 4.8

+Add: Equity-based compensation 18.1

+Add: Restructuring and transaction-related expenses ^(c) 4.4

+Add: Integration costs and acquisition-related expenses ^(d) 3.4

+Adjusted Operating Income \$ 66.1 \$

+Less: Interest expense, net (6.5) (

+Less (add): Other expense (income), net, excluding TRA liability remeasurement (benefit) expense 0.2

+Add (less): Benefit (expense) from income taxes (49.7)

+Less: Tax impacts of adjustments to net income (loss) 40.6

+Adjusted Net Income \$ 50.7 \$
-(a) Primarily represents revaluations on tax receivable agreement liability and foreign exchange remeasurement gains and losses.

-(b) Represents the impact of fair value adjustments to acquired unearned revenue relating to services billed by an acquired company, including Pre-Acquisition ZI, prior to our acquisition of that company.
-These adjustments represent the difference between the revenue recognized based on management's estimate of fair value of acquired unearned revenue and the receipts billed prior to the acquisition less revenue recognized prior to the acquisition.

-(c) Represents costs directly associated with acquisition or disposal activities, including employee severance and termination benefits, contract termination fees and penalties, and other exit or disposal costs.
-For the three months ended March 31, 2021, this expense related primarily to impairment and accelerated depreciation related to the Company's anticipated Waltham office relocation.
-For the three months ended March 31, 2020, this expense related primarily to professional fees for the preparation for an initial public offering.
+a) Primarily represents revaluations on tax receivable agreement liability and foreign exchange remeasurement gains and losses. (b) Represents the impact of fair value adjustments to acquired unearned revenue relating to services billed by an acquired company, including Pre-Acquisition ZI, prior to our acquisition of that company.
+These adjustments represent the difference between the revenue recognized based on management's estimate of fair value of acquired unearned revenue relating to services billed by an acquired company, including Pre-Acquisition ZI, prior to our acquisition of that company.
+These adjustments represent the difference between the revenue recognized based on management's estimate of fair value of acquired unearned revenue relating to the acquisition benefits; contract termination benefits; contract termination fees and penalties, and other exit or disposal costs.
+For the three months ended March 31, 2021, this expense related primarily to impairment and accelerated depreciation related to the Company's anticipated Waldham office relocation.
+For the three months ended March 31, 2020, this expense related primarily to professional fees for the preparation for an initial public offering. (d) Represents from the acquisition of Pre-Acquisition ZI.

-(d) Represents costs directly associated with integration activities for acquisitions and acquisition-related compensation, which includes transaction bonuses and retention awards.
-For the three months ended March 31, 2021, this expense related primarily to cash vesting payments from the acquisition of Pre-Acquisition ZI.
 For the three months ended March 31, 2020, this expense related primarily to cash vesting payments from the acquisition ZI.
 This expense is included in cost of service, sales and marketing expense, research and development expense, and general and administrative expense as follows:

-Three Months Ended March 31,
+Т Three Months Ended March 3 1,

-(\$ in millions) 20)21 2020
+(\$ in millions) 2021 2020

 Cost of service \$ 0.5 \$ 0.1

 Sales and marketing 0.6 1.0

 Research and development 1.8 1.6

 General and administrative 0.5 0.2

 Total integration costs and acquisition-related compensation \$ 3.4 \$ 3.0